opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 -----------
 .. c:function:: void addText(const Mat& img, const string& text, Point location, CvFont *font)

-    Create the font to be used to draw text on an image
+    Creates the font to draw a text on an image.

-    :param img: Image where the text should be drawn
+    :param img: Image where the text should be drawn.

-    :param text: Text to write on the image
+    :param text: Text to write on an image.

-    :param location: Point(x,y) where the text should start on the image
+    :param location: Point(x,y) where the text should start on an image.

-    :param font: Font to use to draw the text
+    :param font: Font to use to draw a text.

-The function ``addText`` draw
+The function ``addText`` draws
 *text*
-on the image
+on an image
 *img*
 using a specific font
 *font*